 Board Member Attendance at Annual Meetings

 Our Board does not have a formal policy regarding attendance of directors at our annual stockholder meetings.
-None of our then-elected directors attended our 2019 annual meeting of stockholders.
+Other than Mr. Stone, none of our then-elected directors attended our 2021 annual meeting of stockholders.